On the Holroyd-Talbot Conjecture for Sparse Graphs: Introduction

 Write $\a(G)$ for the independence number of $G$.
 Let $\mu(G)$ denote the size of a smallest maximal independent set of $G$.
 Equivalently, $\mu(G)$ is the size of the smallest independent dominating set of $G$.
 Holroyd and Talbot \cite{HolTal} made the following conjecture.

 \begin{cnj} For any graph $G$, if $1\leq r\leq \mu(G)/2$ then $G$ is $r$-\ekr. \end{cnj}

 Of course, this conjecture is true for the empty graph by Theorem \ref{t:EKR}.
 While not explicitly stated in graph-theoretic terms, earlier results by Berge \cite{Berge}, Deza and Frankl \cite{DezFra}, and Bollob\'as and Leader \cite{BolLead} support the conjecture.
-For example, the case of $G$ equal to a disjoint union of $k$ complete graphs of sizes $n_1\le\cdots\le n_r$ was verified (in fact for all $r\le\a(G)$) in \cite{Berge} for the uniform case $2\le n_1=\cdots=n_k$, in \cite{HolTal} for the non-uniform case $2\le n_1\le\cdots\le n_k$, and in \cite{Bey} for the general case.
-The cases of $G$ being either a power of a path or cycle \cite{HolSpeTal}, or a {\it special chain} (essentially, a path of complete graphs of increasing size) or the disjoint union of two special chains \cite{HurKamChord}, were both verified for all $r\le\a(G)$ as well.
-The conjecture has been proven for $\mu(G)$ sufficiently large in terms of $r$ \cite{Borg}, and also for various graph classes, for example, disjoint unions of complete graphs, paths, and cycles containing at least one isolated vertex \cite{BorHol,HolSpeTal}, disjoint unions of length-2 paths \cite{FegHurKam}, chordal graphs containing an isolated vertex \cite{HurKamChord}, and others.
+For example, the case of $G$ equal to a disjoint union of $k$ complete graphs of sizes $n_1\le\cdots\le n_r$ was verified (in fact for all $r\le\a(G)$) in \cite{BolLead,DezFra} for the uniform case $2\le n_1=\cdots=n_k$, in \cite{HolSpeTal} for the non-uniform case $2\le n_1\le\cdots\le n_k$, and in \cite{Bey} for the general case.
+The cases of $G$ being a power of either a path \cite{HolSpeTal} or a cycle \cite{Talbot}, or a {\it special chain} (essentially, a path of complete graphs of increasing size) or the disjoint union of two special chains \cite{HurKamChord}, were both verified for all $r\le\a(G)$ as well.
+The conjecture has been proven for $\mu(G)$ sufficiently large in terms of $r$ \cite{Borg}, and also for various graph classes, for example, disjoint unions of complete graphs, paths, and cycles containing at least one isolated vertex \cite{BorHol,HolSpeTal}, disjoint unions of complete multipartite graphs containing at least one isolated vertex \cite{BorHolDouble}, disjoint unions of length-2 paths \cite{FegHurKam}, chordal graphs containing an isolated vertex \cite{HurKamChord}, and others.
+In fact, for the cases of complete graphs and cycles just mentioned, \cite{BorHol} extends the range of $r$ beyond $\m(G)/2$ to $\a(G)/2$.
 One can observe, for example, that the complete $k$-partite graph $G=K_{n_1,\ldots,n_k}$ is $r$-\ekr\ for all $r\le\a(G)/2$, because every independent set is contained in some part.
 However, $G$ is not $r$-\ekr\ for $\a(G)/2 < r \le \a(G)$.

-For vertices $u$ and $v$ in a graph $G$, we use the notations $\deg_G(u)$ and $\dist(u,v)$ for the degree of vertex $u$ and the distance between $u$ and $v$, respectively.
+For vertices $u$ and $v$ in a graph $G$, we use the notations $\deg_G(u)$ and $\dist_G(u,v)$ for the degree of vertex $u$ and the distance between $u$ and $v$ in $G$, respectively; we may omit the subscript if the context is clear.